Van Nuys Airport Citizens Advisory Council Biographies

 Elliot also sits on the Board of Advisors for the AOPA ASN program and is a Director at large for the Fourth District in California of the California Pilots Association.

-Don Schultz, CAC Vice Chair (appointed to the CAC in September 1985, representing Councilmember Felipe Fuentes)
+David Rankell, CAC Vice Chair (appointed to the CAC in August of 2010, representing Councilmember Paul Krekorian)

 Kathy Delle Donne lives in Tarzana and has been actively involved with community work for over 20 years.
 She heads the Tarzana Improvement Association and is a member of the Plan Review Board for the Ventura-Cahuenga Boulevard Corridor Specific Plan.